 Tipsters sometimes use a scale of e.g. 1 – 5 points per bet, depending on perceived value.
 Whilst varying bet sizes is not completely wrong in every case, it is not really warranted, in terms of value, to regularly bet three, four or five times more on one bet over another.
 In fact, rarely is it justified to add 50% to your stake, let alone increase it by 500%.
 If you still wish follow somebody who uses varying stakes/points per bet, then make sure that you factor this in when calculating your bank.

 I don’t.
 The nature of the service prevents this.
 Most proofing sites can only handle pre-match selections and I never know what the selections will be before a game starts.
 Bets are selected live / in-play i.e. during the match and sent out via Telegram (app).
 Even if there was a proofing service out there that could accommodate this style of betting / trading, the varying prices or ‘trading actions’ (bets can be traded) would make it impossible to record ‘outcomes’ and profits accurately.
 However, the results of all selections that meet my criteria are recorded on the site as ‘straight bets’, with price stipulations that always favour my subscribers.

 Why are you selling your trades and not just betting them for yourself?

-I do bet them for myself.
-I would never sell them if I was advising tips to be bet at bookmakers.
-The best odds would most likely be cut in some markets and subscribers would rightly get irritated by not being able to get on at the advised prices.
-On the exchanges, there is enough liquidity for all.
+I do bet them myself.
+I make very little money out of subscriptions.
+I only ever have a maximum of around 25 clients, so it’s an exclusive group.
+On the exchanges, there is enough liquidity for all to be accommodated.
+I wouldn’t even bother with the service, if I was advising tips to be bet at bookmakers.
+The best odds would most likely be cut quickly and subscribers would rightly get irritated by not being able to get on at the advised prices.